-The smell of gas in the storage shed or burnt marks left in the lawn are clues that your push mower is leaking fuel.
-While it can sometimes be hard to find a fuel leak because gas will evaporate leaving no wet signs on the mower, there are not too many places you’ll have to look before for you find the leak.
+The smell of gas in the storage shed or burnt marks left on the lawn are clues that your push mower is leaking fuel.
+While it can sometimes be hard to find a fuel leak because gas will evaporate leaving no wet signs on the mower, there are not too many places you’ll have to look before you find the leak.

 A push mower can begin leaking gas from the carburetor due to a gasket failure or stuck carburetor components.
-It can also leak from the fuel shut-off valve, fuel filter, fuel lines, fuel tank or gas cap.
+It can also leak from the fuel shut-off valve, fuel filter, fuel lines, fuel tank, or gas cap.

 7 Places a Push Mower is Leaking Gas